-• 'Premiums provisions' are added, on the same basis, for premiums, claims and expenses in respect of future exposures that the club has already agreed to underwrite.
+- Risk margin: a risk margin is included to allow for the cost of funding the solvency capital required to support the reserves until they fully run off. - 'Premiums provisions' are added, on the same basis, for premiums, claims and expenses in respect of future exposures that the club has already agreed to underwrite.

-At 20 February 2017, the total Technical Provisions amounted to \$507m net of reinsurance comprising the following (reported in thousand units):
+At 20 February 2018, the total Technical Provisions amounted to US\$570m (2017: US\$507m) net of reinsurance comprising the following (reported in thousand units):

-Technical Provision 2017 Net (US\$ '000)

-Best Estimate Loss and Loss Expense Provision 435,301

-Best Estimate Premium Provision (15,170
+Technical provision 2018 net (US\$000) 2017 net (US\$000)

+Best estimate loss

+and loss expense

+provision 494,721 435,301

+Best estimate

+premium provision (8,243) (15,170)

-Risk Margin 87,058
+Risk margin 83,699 87,058

-Total 507,189
+Total 570,177 507,189

-c.
-Description of recoverables from reinsurance contracts
+Description of recoverable balances from reinsurance contracts

-The main elements of the reinsurance recoverable balance are in respect of (a) recoveries on pooled business from the IG pooling arrangement, which includes recoveries from pool members and from external excess-of-loss reinsurers; and (b) recoveries on non-pooled business from external excess-of-loss reinsurers.
+The main elements of the reinsurance recoverable balance are in respect of: (a) recoveries on pooled business from the IG pooling arrangement, which includes recoveries from pool members and from external excess-of-loss reinsurers; and (b) recoveries on non-pooled business from external excess-of-loss reinsurers.